Revenue Architecture

 Ring Bar F&B

 250-seat Level 1 bar surrounding the ring/stage.
-Premium per-cap spend.
+Craft cocktails and tableside service feet from the action.

 Standalone Restaurant

 Full-service steakhouse and cocktail bar.
-Open 365 days - not just event nights.
+Planned to operate 365 days - not just event nights.

 Gym Memberships